Transforming everyday practice

 Disease overview

-Heart disease affects approximately 10% of all dogs.
+Heart disease affects approximately 10% of all dogs1.
 The majority of cases are acquired, degenerative diseases of the heart valve or the heart muscle.
 Heart murmurs are often early signs of cardiac disease and so it is important to detect them early and grade them accurately for the best outcomes.

 Challenges with heart murmur detection

-Many murmurs are subtle and occur at frequencies below the human hearing threshold.1These can be missed during routine check-ups, especially in busy clinics or with restless patients.
+Many murmurs are subtle and occur at low frequencies that are difficult or impossible for humans to hear.1 These can be missed during routine check-ups, especially in busy clinics or with restless patients.

 Education and resources